Weimar Institute walk - January 2021

 |Rich's photo||wood & brass marker|

 The cemetery here is vast, covering acres of open woods.
 About 1,500 people are interred, mostly TB victims.

 Starting a hundred years ago (1920s) the Weimar Joint Sanitorium was established as a Public facility, to take care of TB patients, funded by 13 mostly local California Counties.

 At peak occupancy, in 1948, there were 550 patients, in 24 buildings, with 300 support & admin staff, a substantial operation.
 No surprise that the Sanitorium became a major source of employment in surrounding foothill communities.

 The WJS remained a TB facility until 1957, when cures for TB became available, and then it gradually morphed into a general hospital, operating until the 1970s.

 Apparently, following the closure of the medical facility in the 70's, some burial records were lost, resulting in confusion for relatives of those buried here, for decades.

-In 2012, the Colfax Area Historical Society (with help from members of local VFW Post 2003 & American Legion Post 192) worked on a Project to search Placer County records, which Project successfully recovered the missing data as to who is buried where.
+In 2012, the Colfax Area Historical Society, with help from members of local VFW Post 2003 & American Legion Post 192, participated in a Project to search Placer County records, which Project successfully recovered the missing data as to who is buried where.

-The Cemetery is now part of the Colfax Cemetery District, and the online database is GPS linked, so you can easily look up or be guided to the site of a distant relative who is buried here.
+The Cemetery is now part of the Colfax Cemetery District, and the online database is GPS linked, so you can easily look up or be guided to the site of an ancestor who is buried here.

 The overall 450 acre property is in the hands of the Seventh Day Adventist Church, and a few partner agencies.
 The impressive lodges & admin. buildings remain in use, and appear to be well-kept.

 |after lunch, a group photo||interesting light||Dominic|